mattudakis/ArduinoLEDClock/README.md

 &nbsp;
 ---
 #### 4. Push button and photoresistor assembly
-The colour of the LEDs in the WordClock can be altered using a push button attached to the back of the WordClock.
-In addition the brightness of the WordClock is automatically adjusted to the environments ambient light levels.
+The colour of the LEDs in the clock can be altered using a push button attached to the back of the clock.
+In addition the brightness of the clock is automatically adjusted to the environments ambient light levels.

 &nbsp;